danbernier/CosmicWimpout/README.md

    ends - bank any points you earned._ **DONE**
 3. _Don't let Players with zero banked points end their turn until they have 35 or more points for the turn._ **DONE**
-4. "You may not want to, but you must."
-If you've scored on all 5 dice, throw all 5 dice again, and keep gathering points.
+4. _"You may not want to, but you must."
+If you've scored on all 5 dice, throw all 5 dice again, and keep gathering points._ **DONE**
 5. End-game scenario: once one Player gets 500 points (or 300 -
    parameterize), end the game.
 (Add the "Last Licks" rule later.)
 6. FLASH.
 If you roll three-of-a-kind, either numbers or symbols,